Charge Nurse Training Program for Emerging Nurse Leaders

 Empower Charge Nurses to Lead Beyond Clinical Expertise

-NCharge is a nursing leadership skills curriculum designed uniquely for first-level supervisory nurses on the unit.
+NCharge is a charge nurse training program designed uniquely for first-level supervisory nurses on the unit to help them transition into their leadership role.
 For nursing teams to thrive, they need strong leadership that can manage the complex day-to-day challenges in every healthcare setting.
 It takes more than being a strong clinician, it requires people skills that match.

 WHY NCHARGE